C2DH/ranketwo/_assignments/exploring-historical-newspapers/04-Schumann.md

 ### 4.b Collecting articles on Robert Schuman(n)
 <!-- section-contents -->

-1. Go to the website of the Australian National Library and select the section dedicated to digitised newspapers (https://trove.nla.gov.au).
+Go to the website of the Australian National Library and select the section dedicated to [digitised newspapers](https://trove.nla.gov.au)
-There, search for articles containing Robert Schuman(n) in the year 1950.
+- Search for articles containing Robert Schuman(n) in the year 1950.

-- Collect:
-one article on Robert Schuman the politician one article on Robert Schumann the composer (including advertisements for concerts)
+- Collect one article on Robert Schuman the politician, and one on Robert Schumann the composer (including advertisements for concerts)

-2. Go to the Luxembourg National Library website for digitised newspapers  (http://www.eluxemburgensia.lu) and conduct the same query.
+Go to the website of the Luxembourg National Library on[digitised newspapers](http://www.eluxemburgensia.lu)

-- Collect :
-one article on Robert Schuman the politician one article on Robert Schumann the composer (including advertisements for concerts)
+- Conduct the same query, one article on Robert Schuman the politician and one on Robert Schumann the composer (including advertisements for concerts)

-- What difference do you notice in the results for the same query in the two interfaces?
+- What difference do you notice in the results for the same queries in the two interfaces?
 - How can you make sure you find relevant results for each case?
 - What options can you use to improve your control over the list of results?